diazemiliano-zz/googlemaps-scrollprevent/README.md

 # mapScrollOff
 mapScrollOff is a easy solution to the problem of page scrolling with Maps.
-Requires [jQuery](jquery.com).
+Requires [jQuery](jquery.com).You can [download](https://github.com/diazemiliano/mapScrollOff/releases) a Pre-Release version.
 ## Usage
 1. Include jQuery in your html.
 ``` html